Kiarie-Dev/DSA-DAA-And-Applications/readme.md

 }

 ```
-Wow! the above solutions are the same except the language.
+The above solutions are the same except the language.
 But in overall they are efficient
-for the problem as their runtime is 0(n) for the single loop being superior in runtime and the
+for the problem as their runtime is O(n) for the single loop being superior in runtime and the
-memory now accounted for by the hashmap is constant 0(1) since we only need the memory of the
+memory now accounted for by the hashmap is constant O(1) since we only need the memory of the
 hashmap only which is contant for the problem.
-Thats now clever.
 RUNTIME is saved and memory is
 used well.
 Our program indeed saves a lot and is very efficient.

 Later in detail, I will demonstrate the uses of the hashmap and we will see its relevance in our